plone/plone.testing/README.txt

     testing Plone add-on products.

-If you are new to automated testing and test driven development, you should spend some time learning about the core concepts.
-Some useful references
+If you are new to automated testing and test driven development, you should spend some time learning about those concepts.
+Some useful references include:
-include:

 * `The Wikipedia article on unit testing <http://en.wikipedia.org/wiki/Unit_testing>`_
 * `The Dive Into Python chapter on testing <http://diveintopython.org/unit_testing/index.html>`_

 Bear in mind that different Python frameworks have slightly different takes on how to approach testing.
-Therefore, you may find examples that are slightly different to those shown below.
-The basic concepts should be consistent, however.
+Therefore, you may find examples that are different to those shown below.
+The core concepts should be consistent, however.

 Definitions
 -----------